Sheil-Patel/robo-advisor/README.md

 > NOTE: if this command throws an error like "Could not open requirements file: [Errno 2] No such file or directory", make sure you are running it from the repository's root directory, where the requirements.txt file exists (see the initial `cd` step above)

 ### API key setup
+Your program will need an API Key to issue requests to the AlphaVantage API

-In the .env file located in Desktop/robo-advisor, insert your own API key like the example below
+Create a .env file located in cd ~/Desktop/robo-advisor and insert your own API key like the example below

 ```sh
 ALPHAVANTAGE_API_KEY="abc123"